ReticentJohn/Amaroq/FAQ.md

 Yes, I plan on open sourcing Amaroq.
 It is not ready to be public-facing at this time (no documentation, local dependencies need cleaning up, I need to finalize a decision on the licensing).
 But I will be working to do this in the coming weeks.
 I really do look forward to taking on all the support ya'll are offering, but I gotta get things settled first.
 I never expected this level of interest this soon.
 I'll announce when I open things up.
 Or just wait till the code magically appears here someday.

 ### What is Amaroq written in?
-Amaroq is written in Obj-C
+Amaroq is written entirely in Obj-C. Not apposed to mixing Swift in there if need be, but I like being verbose.

 ### Can I beta test Amaroq?
 Yes!
 If a beta is currently available I will gladly allow anyone to beta test for as long as I have open slots available.
 Email your Apple ID to amaroq.feedback@gmail.com and I will send invites out when a build is about to be pushed.